A renowned political speechwriter rediscovers Judaism, finding timeless wisdom and spiritual connection in its age-old

 This is exciting.
 The group decided we should read books either of Jewish content or by a Jewish author.
 However, there have been exceptions: the first book we read was A Pearl in the Storm by Tori Murden McClure.
 Another great book we read and discussed was Gentleman from Moscow.
 So we are not always strict with our selections.

-So far we have read and discussed A Pearl in the Storm, Sapphires and Garlic, The Plot Against America, Drawing in the Dust, A Gentleman in Moscow, The Weight of Ink, The Lost Girls of Paris, The Unorthodox Match.
+So far we have read and discussed A Pearl in the Storm, Sapphires and Garlic, The Plot Against America, Drawing in the Dust, A Gentleman in Moscow, The Weight of Ink, The Lost Girls of Paris, The Unorthodox Match, All the Rivers, The World We Knew and What She Lost.
 A real variety of genres and readings.

 Getting connected through Zoom